mijimenez/bootcamp_day_planner/README.md

 * User story:

-AS AN employee with a busy schedule
+    As an employee with a busy schedule

-I WANT to add important events to a daily planner
+    I want to add important events to a daily planner

-SO THAT I can manage my time effectively
+    So that I can manage my time effectively

 * Business context:

     Poor time management can result in missed meetings and deadlines or create the appearance of unprofessionalism.
 A daily planner allows employees to see their day at a glance, schedule time effectively, and improve productivity.